-This is a physical fitness class consisting of cardiovascular conditioning, muscle strength, endurance and proper use of wheelchair accessible nautilus machines in the fitness lab.
+This is a physical fitness class consisting of cardiovascular conditioning, muscle strength, endurance, and proper use of weight machines, wheelchair accessible nautilus machines, and free weights in the fitness lab.
 The purpose of strength training is to improve an individual's strength, stability, and coordination.
 Each student will be evaluated and an individual exercise plan will be developed.
 At the end of the class, each student will be experienced in individual and group physical activity.
 Students will be able to apply knowledge to improve quality of life by increasing, strength, stability, coordination and increasing knowledge of life-long fitness and activity.
 This course may be taken 4 times.
+UC credit limitations.
+See counselor.
 Lab.
 Optional pass/no pass grade.
 UC credit limitations.
 See counselor.
 Transferable to CSU; UC.